grantjenks/python-sortedcontainers/docs/sortedset.rst

    .. _SortedSet.__setitem__:
    .. method:: S[i] = v

-      Remove the element located at index *i* from the set and add element *v*.
+      Remove the element located at index *i* from the set and insert element *v*.
+Supports slice notation.
+Raises a :exc:`ValueError` if the sort order would be violated.

    .. method:: S[i:j]